CrazyRedMachine/NostalgiaIO/README.md

 ACIO layer code based on Bemanitools 5.

-MIDI support is based on Gary Grewal's [MIDIUSB Library](https://github.com/arduino-libraries/MIDIUSB)
+~~MIDI support is based on Gary Grewal's [MIDIUSB Library](https://github.com/arduino-libraries/MIDIUSB)~~ This branch replaces the midi mode with a keyboard mode

 ## Demo